 For every reason to like a job, there may be an equal and opposite reason not to like it.
 In fact, there may be more than one reason.
 This statement may be playing fast and loose with Newton’s law of motion, but current research indicates that more people than ever before are unhappy with work.

 Recent surveys have shed light on just how disgruntled Americans are with their jobs, and it’s not pretty.
-The Conference Board, a market information company that also publishes the Consumer Confidence Index, reported in their February 2007 study that fewer than half of Americans said they liked their jobs.
+The Conference Board, a market information company that also publishes the Consumer Confidence Index, recently reported that fewer than half of Americans said they liked their jobs.
 Meanwhile, an earlier CareerBuilder.com survey revealed that 4 out of 5 Americans were not working their dream jobs.

 There are many documented reasons why those American dreams are falling by the wayside, but here are The Top 5 Reasons Employees Hate Their Jobs:

 Being excluded from decision-making opportunities, especially ones that directly impact the employee, is a major gripe among workers.
 Employees, in general, want to contribute with ideas that improve and streamline the work process, but are often left out of the picture and dictated to by management.
 Employees are also interested in knowing about new products, new customers, how the company is doing and what the future holds.
 More importantly, employees want to know about anything that may adversely affect their livelihood, like expansion, business downturns, and competition.

 Employee Engagement Surveys – As demonstrated by this article, employee engagement surveys can have a tremendous impact on your organization’s profitability.
 Employee surveys can create a competitive advantage.